 - An electrical disconnect must be located within sight of and readily accessible to the unit.
-This switch shall be capable of electrically de-energizing the outdoor unit.
+This switch shall be capable of electrically de-energizing the unit.
 See unit data label for proper incoming field wiring.
-Any other wiring methods must be acceptable to authority having jurisdiction. - It is recommended that the line voltage to the unit be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
+All wiring methods must be acceptable to authority having jurisdiction. - It is recommended that the line voltage to the unit be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
 See the unit rating plate and Table 11, (page 21) & Table 12, (page 21) for maximum circuit ampacity and maximum overcurrent protection limits.. - The installer should become familiar with the wiring diagram/ schematic before making any electrical connections to the unit.
 See the unit wiring label or Figure 19 (page 27), Figure 20 (page 28), & Figure 21 (page 29). - Use only copper wire for the line voltage power supply to this unit.
 Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit.
-Aluminum supply wire may be used if a heater kit is installed.